yax-lakam-tuun/libqrcode/README.md

 # How to use
 One can either use the conan recipe provided in this repository or directly integrate the library into your project.
 As this libary is header-only, it should be quite easy to setup.
+Add the libqrcode include directory to your project's header search path

 In your project, just in include the main headers `qr/qr.h` or `micro_qr/micro_qr.h`.